QwertycowMoo/HackThis2020/README.md

 # Use
-All functionality is hosted by Google Firebase Hosting, and the app can be accessed at https://apingo.web.app/ The teacher is able to host a room that the students can join, and the teacher asks students questions while the students answer.
+All functionality is hosted by Google Firebase Hosting, and the app can be accessed at https://apingo.web.app/ The teacher is able to host a room that the students can join, and the teacher asks students questions while the students can answer.